linusmossberg/monte-carlo-ray-tracer/README.md

 Having an understanding of these topics are therefore prerequisites for the report.

+## Usage

+The basic usage is very simple.
+Just run the program in the directory that contains the *scene* directory, i.e. the root folder of this repository.
+The program will then automatically parse all scene files and create several scene options for you to choose from in the terminal.
+A walkthrough of a typical run with terminal outputs is available in the [Usage Walkthrough section](#usage-walkthrough).

+For more advanced use, see [Scene Format](#scene-format).

 ## Scene Format

 I created a scene file format for this project to simplify scene creation.
 The format is defined using JSON and I used the library [nlohmann::json](https://github.com/nlohmann/json) for JSON parsing.
 A complete scenefile example can be seen at [scenes/hexagon_room.json](scenes/hexagon_room.json).